baskuit/pinyon/src/readme.md

 ### Compiler
 Without excising any features or tests, this library requires a compiler that supports C++23.
 This is because of the use of `std::cartesian_product`, and use of concepts (detailed below) requires C++20, The core of the library is probably complicit with C++17, however.
-#### GCC
+* GCC
 You will need at least `gcc-13`.
 As of Ubuntu 23.04, this can be installed by using `apt`.
-Older versions of ubuntu and other distros will probably require building the compiler from source.
+Older versions of Ubuntu and other distributions will probably require building the compiler from source.
-#### clang
+* clang
 As of this writing, there is a [bug](https://gcc.gnu.org/bugzilla//show_bug.cgi?id=109647) with clang-16 regarding libstdc++ version of the ranges library.
-The library will compile with clang-18 and probably clang-17 (untested).
+The library will compile with clang-17 (:warning: not true for all tests, there is a clang bug.
+TODO try clang-18)

 ### Concepts & Intellisense